 Baltic Gas Exchange organizes trade for physically settled spot and forward gas products in the market areas located in Lithuania, Latvia, and Estonia.
 All the participants of the natural gas market, who have the Participant‘s status, may execute trade on the Exchange.

 Trade on the Exchange is executed on an anonymous basis at Lithuanian, Latvian, and Estonian virtual trading points by means of the continuous trading method.
 Trade on the Exchange is carried out on a day-to-day basis from 10:00 to 14:00 (Eastern European Time is applied in wintertime, and Eastern European Summer Time is applied in summertime).

 The orders submitted by the Participants are defined by the following criteria: an order type (partial or full fulfilment), product name (according to the delivery period), price, and volume.
 Furthermore, orders may be only submitted to a market area of a country whose Participants has entered into a natural gas transmission service and (or) balancing contract with transmission system operator.
 If a day-ahead product is selected, orders to buy / sell are displayed in all market areas of the Baltic States with due consideration of available capacities ant its tariffs at interconnection points.

 Implicit Capacity Allocation Method

-The Implicit Capacity Allocation Method means a method when available capacities at interconnection points between Lithuanian and Latvian and Latvian and Estonian natural gas transmission systems are at a time allocated by GET Baltic to the natural gas volume (a day-ahead product) bought by the Participant on the natural gas exchange.
+The Implicit Capacity Allocation Method means a method when available capacities at interconnection points between Lithuanian and Latvian and Latvian and Estonian natural gas transmission systems are at a time allocated by GET Baltic to the natural gas volume (a day-ahead and within day products) bought by the Participant on the natural gas exchange.